mark-wiemer/luanti-void-game/README.md

 To use this game simply switch to the game in the client and create a new world.
 You can use all standards compliant map generators with all of the settings.
 Except the three essential nodes (stone, water, river water) and the “hand tool” nothing is registered or loaded, or provided.
 You’ll have a pure, absolutely independent, bare minimum version of a game.

 In order to test your mods simply configure the created world and add the mods as needed for testing.
 Then start the world and see what’s happening.
-Since there is no creative inventory turning on creative mode does not change the Minetest-provided default inventory.
+Since there is no creative inventory turning on creative mode does not change the Luanti-provided default inventory.
 You need a mod for that or use the `/giveme` command.

 ## Legal Information